TurboGears/tg2docs/docs/main/Controllers.rst

 addition, any of `these URLs`_ will return the same result.

-Implementing a Catch-All URL via the ``default()`` Method
+Implementing A Catch-All Url Via The ``default()`` Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-URLs not explicitly mapped to other methods of the controller will generally be
+URLs not explicitly mapped to other methods of the controller will
-directed to the method named ``default()``.
-With the above example, requesting
+generally be directed to the method named ``default()``.
+With the
-any URL besides ``/index``, for example ``http://localhost:8080/hello``, will
+above example, requesting any URL besides ``/index``, for example
-return the message "This page is not ready".
+``http://localhost:8080/hello``, will return the message "This page is
+not ready".

 Adding More Pages
 ~~~~~~~~~~~~~~~~~

 When you are ready to add another page to your site, for example at the URL

    ``http://localhost:8080/anotherpage``